assaferan/StackyCanonicalRings/README.md

 # StackyCanonicalRings
-Computing the generic initial ideal for a log stack curve
+Computing the generic initial ideal for a log stacky curve